-I think and work at the intersection of foresight, global innovation, social change and resilience.
+I work at the intersection of global innovation, foresight, social change and resilience.

 I live in Brooklyn, NY with my family, who, every day, teach me a little more about love.

 In my office is this poster, by the talented Joey Roth.
 I aspire to the third category.